 Provide space for the isolated confinement, observation and care of any stray animal suspected of rabies, or any stray animal which has bitten or otherwise exposed any person to rabies, and will accept, care for and dispose of such animal delivered to the Shelter and will cause to have removed and make available to the Flagler County Health Department for laboratory examination of the head of any such animal which becomes ill or dies while under confinement for such reasons.
 No animal shall be released from confinement or quarantine without prior approval of the City.

 Accept confiscated animals as strays or accept said animals as “confiscated” pursuant to Chapter 828, Florida Statutes, only when the provisions of Section 828.073, F.S. are satisfied (i.e. petition the Court for a hearing).
 The appropriate paper work shall be submitted by the seizing agent to the Society within three (3) business days of impoundment of the confiscated animal.
+No animal confiscated pursuant to Section 828.073, F.S., shall be released from impoundment without prior approval of the City.

-No animal shall be released from impoundment without prior approval of the City.
+Accept confiscated animals whose owners are in police custody, deceased, or hospitalized.
+No animal, whose owners are in police custody for charges related to animal cruelty involving said animal, shall be released from impoundment without prior approval of the City.

 Comply with Part II “Dangerous Dogs”, Chapter 767, F.S.
 It shall be the sole responsibility of the City’s Animal Control Authority to determine whether a dog is dangerous and to submit to the Society the necessary paperwork described in the applicable statutes.
 If quarantine is necessary, the dog may be quarantined for ten (10) business days at a bona fide boarding kennel or veterinarian’s office of the seizing agent’s or owner’s choice.
 Otherwise, the Society shall quarantine all dogs that are the subject of a dangerous dog investigation, or classified as dangerous in accordance with Part II, Chapter 767, F.S.
 If an owner files a written appeal pursuant to Part II, Chapter 767, F.S., the dog must be held and may not be destroyed while the appeal is pending.
 No animal shall be released from quarantine without prior approval of the City.